karabayse/edabit/README.md

 * Check factors
 * Alphabetize a string
 * Filter by digit length
 * Maximum total of array
+* Lexicographical rearrangements of a string